Entoure is a proud patron for the Clown Doctors.

-Entoure has a proud history of raising funds for kids charities and our current cycle events are in support of the Humour Foundation.
+Entoure has a proud history of managing and hosting events for kids charities and is a Patron for the Humour Foundation.

 The Humour Foundation is a national charity founded in 1997 by performer Jean Paul Bell and General Practitioner Dr Peter Spitzer.
 The primary aim of The Humour Foundation is to promote and deliver the health benefits of humour.
 The core project is the Clown Doctors™, bringing support, fun and laughter to sick children in hospital.
 International research has found laughter to have both physiological and psychological benefits to health and wellbeing.

 “I have had the opportunity of being part of a couple of Clown Rounds and know first hand the incredible work conducted by the Clown Doctors and the difference their humour makes on the entire hospital system.
 They are simply incredible people doing truly incredible things and there is no doubt, if I had a child in hospital I would want the Clown Doctors to pay them a visit.”

 See some amazing Clown Doctors in the below clip:

 Imagine being a child in hospital, away from the comfort of your home and all that is familiar, and feeling sad, confused, frightened, lonely or in pain.
 This is where the Clown Doctors can help.
 They treat children in hospital with medicine of a different kind … doses of fun and laughter!

 Clown Doctors address the psychosocial needs of the child in hospital in a unique way.
 By parodying the hospital routine, the Clown Doctors help children feel less traumatised by medical procedures.
 They divert children during painful procedures, help calm distressed children in emergency, and encourage children in physiotherapy.